seykron/ogov-data/README.md

 ## Update policy

-These datasets will be updated the first Sunday of the month.
+These datasets will be updated the first Sunday of the month (whenever possible).

-Last update: 2014-06-14 11:45am
+Last update: 2014-08-28 00:30am

 ## Datasets